MiamiOH-CSE274/08_Graph_Lab/README.md

 Questions
 =========

-#### 1. Which of the above requirements work, and which do not?
+1. Which of the above requirements work, and which do not?
 For each requirement, write a brief response.

-1. add - TODO
+1. add - If the cost is bigger than 0, it will do it.
-2. remove - TODO
+2. remove - Removes it if it is found.
-3. getCost - TODO
+3. getCost - Something is weird with this.
+Not sure what exactly is goign on.

-#### 2. For each of your methods, what is the worst-case running time?
+2. For each of your methods, what is the worst-case running time?
 You may write your answer in terms of `n` (the number of vertices), `m` (the number of edges), `d` (the maximum degree of any node in the graph), or any combination of these.
 Try to give the most informative bound that you can.

-1. add - TODO
+1. add - O(d), I believe
-2. remove - TODO
+2. remove - O(m + d)
-3. getCost - TODO
+3. getCost - O(m)

 TODO